 In general, we are looking for enthusiastic, computationally minded individuals with a shared passion for bionic vision.

-If you are interested in joining us, please check our Lab Manual to familiarize yourself with our lab culture, policies, and expectations.
+If you are interested in joining us, please review our Lab Manual to familiarize yourself with our lab culture, policies, and expectations.

-The Junior Lab Trainee program is the primary entry point for undergraduates (particularly PBS and CS students) to join the Bionic Vision Lab.
-This role is designed as a structured introduction to research, allowing you to learn how we think about science while contributing to our ongoing studies.
-This role entails:
+The Junior Lab Trainee program is the primary entry point for current UCSB undergraduates (particularly PBS and CS students) to join the Bionic Vision Lab.
+This role serves as a structured introduction to research, allowing you to learn how we approach science while contributing meaningfully to ongoing studies.

-Research literacy: You will attend bi-weekly meetings to read and discuss scientific papers relevant to visual prostheses and neuroengineering.
+Research literacy: Attend bi-weekly meetings to read and discuss scientific papers related to visual prostheses and neuroengineering.

-Active participation: You will serve as a reliable participant in our behavioral studies (XR, psychophysics, etc.).
+Active participation: Serve as a reliable participant in behavioral studies (XR, psychophysics, etc.).

 Pathway to growth: While promotions are never guaranteed, successful completion of a quarter as a Junior Trainee is often a prerequisite for becoming a Senior Research Assistant.